-In order to eliminate aged and poorly functioning components; relocate sewer line infrastructure to provide sewer separation located farther from Redwood Creek to help safe guard public health and protect sensitive natural resources including Coho salmon, steelhead trout, and California red-legged frogs; and to maintain current sewer alignment within the greater surrounding critical infrastructure such as the visitor's center and the boardwalk where the NPS has a significant interest in preserving these cultural resources, the new waste water lines would include the following wastewater elements for Zone 1A (see Figures 6 and 7 for Proposed Configuration of Wastewater Lines and Zone Elements)
+In order to eliminate aged-aging and poorly functioning components of the existing wastewater service lines, ; relocate sewer line infrastructuresections of the line would be rehabilitated and relocated to provide sewer separation located farther from Redwood Creek to help safe-guard public health and protect sensitive natural resources including Coho salmon and, steelhead trout, and California redlegged frogs; and to and at the same time, maintaining the current sewer alignment-within below the boardwalk to-the greater surrounding critical infrastructure such as the visitor's center-and the boardwalk and other cultural resources that need to be preserved. where the NPS has a significant interest in preserving these cultural resources, To accomplish this, the new waste-water lines system would include the following wastewater elements for Wastewater Zone 1A (see Figures 6 and 7 for Proposed Configuration of Wastewater Lines and Zone Elements)

-- Pipe burst (a method of inserting pipe without excavating) existing 6" sewer main located between road corridor up by NPS residence down to the Muir Woods Visitor's Center with 8" HDPE then open cut trench install new 8" sewer main over to road corridor to connect with Zone 2 sewer improvements. - Rehabilitate or replace 5 manholes; and install 1 new manhole - Perform spot repairs to address pipe sags.
+• Pipe burst (a method of inserting pipe without excavating) existing 6" sewer main located between road corridor up by NPS residence down to the Muir Woods Visitor's Center with 8" HDPE then open cut trench install new 8" sewer main over to road corridor to connect with Zone 2 sewer improvements.

-- Install approximately 205 linear feet of 8" PVC sewer main from manhole at Visitor Center to connection to zone 2 - Maximum bury depths of approximately 6 feet in the 8" PVC gravity sewer main - Abandonment in place of existing gravity sewer main downstream of visitor's center to entry plaza comfort station
+- Rehabilitate or replace 5 manholes; and install 1 new manhole - Perform spot repairs to address pipe sags. - Install approximately 205 linear feet of 8" PVC sewer main from manhole at Visitor Center to connection to in zone-Zone 2 - Maximum bury depths of approximately 6 feet in the 8" PVC gravity sewer main - Abandonment in place of existing gravity sewer main downstream of visitor's center to entry plaza comfort station

-The following are wastewater elements for Zone 2:
+The following are wastewater elements for Wastewater Zone 2: